Wiener Gemischter Satz DAC

 Serving Temperature: 7-8 °C

-Peak Drinking/Maturation Potential: The wines of the classic wine collection are best enjoyed young.
+Peak Drinking/Maturation Potential: The wines of the village wine collection are best enjoyed young.

 Food Pairing: Cream cheese spreads and traditional Austrian cold-cut suppers (Brettljausen).